Mikeblanchard/Covid_Project/README.md

 The exploration phase of our project will be comprised of three main steps:

-  1. Exploring the relationship between a country's Food Supply and their Covid Deaths per Million.
+  1. Exploring the relationship between a country's Food Supply, Obesity level and their Covid Deaths per Million.
   2. Exploring the relationship between a country's Population features and their Covid Deather per Million.
   3. Exploring the relationship between HDI Rating, GDP Per capita and Like Expectancy and their Covid Deaths per Million.